Fracture Claims

 If you have been injured in a road traffic accident, you should seek medical attention immediately.
 You should also contact a personal injury solicitor as soon as possible.
 A solicitor can help you to understand your legal rights and to make a claim for compensation.

-Here are some tips to help you avoid getting injured in a road traffic accident:
+Some tips to help you avoid getting injured in a road traffic accident:

 1. Always wear a seatbelt.